boazbk/tcs/lec_00_1_math_background.md

 ::: {.remark title="Graph terminology" #graphsname}
 The word _graph_ in the sense above was coined by the mathematician Sylvester in 1878 in analogy with the chemical graphs used to visualize molecules.
-There is an unfortunate confusion between this tern and the more common usage of the word "graph" as a way to plot data, and in particular a plot of some function $f(x)$ as a function of $x$.
+There is an unfortunate confusion between this term and the more common usage of the word "graph" as a way to plot data, and in particular a plot of some function $f(x)$ as a function of $x$.
 One way to relate these two notions is to identify every function $f:A \rightarrow B$ with the directed graph $G_f$ over the vertex set $V= A \cup B$ such that $G_f$  contains the edge $x \rightarrow f(x)$ for every $x\in A$.

 In a graph $G_f$ constructed in this way, every vertex in $A$ has out-degree equal to one.